 The results our Boston area laser hair removal patients can achieve are excellent.
 Several factors determine the effectiveness of these lasers for hair removal including hair color, hair thickness, body site, and skin color.
 Almost all hair types in all skin colors attain delayed hair re-growth for periods as long as six months after a single treatment.
 Permanent reduction in hair growth is achieved in nearly 80% of individuals treated, and the best results are achieved after multiple treatments.
 Laser hair removal used to be restricted to individuals with dark hair and fair skin.
 Recent developments allow dark skinned individuals and even those with a tan to be treated effectively.

 There are rarely any permanent side effects with laser hair removal when done properly by trained staff.
 Skin lightening (hypopigmentation) is rare, but darkening (hyperpigmentation) may occur, especially in patients with darker skin tones and those who get significant sun exposure right after treatment.
 These changes in color usually tend to gradually fade away, but may be permanent.
 Lasers specifically designed to remove hair in dark-skinned individuals greatly diminish this risk.
 There is a small chance of scarring (less than one percent), appearing as either thickened or depressed areas.
 To minimize the chances of these possible risks, it is important to follow all pre- and post-operative instructions carefully.
 In extremely rare cases, lasers can actually stimulate hair growth in the treated area.

 The staff at SkinCare Physicians is uniquely skilled in the art of laser hair removal.
 We have numerous lasers and light sources that afford our physicians the flexibility to develop a treatment plan that is tailored to your needs.
 The ultimate benefit is that our patients achieve longer lasting results in a safe and effective clinical setting under the direction of some of the world’s leaders in laser hair removal.

-At SkinCare Physicians, our doctors and staff are highly experienced with Boston area laser hair removal to achieve long-lasting smooth skin and save you the hassle of regular hair treatments.
+At SkinCare Physicians near Boston, our doctors and staff are highly experienced laser hair removal to achieve long-lasting smooth skin and save you the hassle of regular hair treatments.
 To get started, request a consultation online to come visit with us.